dell/csm-docs/content/docs/csidriver/features/powerflex.md

 ## Rename SDC

-Starting in version 2.6, the CSI driver for PowerFlex will support renaming of SDCs.
+Starting with version 2.6, the CSI driver for PowerFlex will support renaming of SDCs.
 To use this feature, the node section of values.yaml should have renameSDC keys enabled with a prefix value.

-To request renaming of SDC, make the following edits to [values.yaml](https://github.com/dell/csi-powerflex/blob/main/helm/csi-vxflexos/values.yaml) file:
+To enable renaming of SDC, make the following edits to [values.yaml](https://github.com/dell/csi-powerflex/blob/main/helm/csi-vxflexos/values.yaml) file:
 ```yaml
 # "node" allows to configure node specific parameters
 node: